-We also take at least one break a day to go outside, and one for lunch.
-Both of these last 30-60 minutes.
-Once the break is over, go back to work (school, chores, studying, whatever the task is).
+We also take at least one break a day to go outside and one for lunch.
+Both of these last 30–60 minutes.
+Once your break is over, go back to work (school, chores, studying, whatever the task is).
 You’ll find better concentration and more effective work as a result.

 7. Guard your heart

 This might not seem like a habit, but it very much is.
 One way or another, images, sounds, words, and thoughts are going into our hearts.
 It’s a constant bombardment of information.
 These things get into our hearts through our eyes and our ears (Matthew 6:22–23).